Protect Pages and Server Components

 Why Read-Only?

 Server Components render during the RSC (React Server Components) phase before the HTTP response is finalized, so they cannot modify cookies or response headers.
-This helper provides read-only access to session data for authentication checks and data display.
+This helper provides read-only access to the session for authentication checks and data retrieval.

 For session mutations (updating or destroying sessions), use Server Actions or API routes instead.